-Multiple performing arts centers and museums are available while shopping is becoming a favourite past time in this wealthy city.
+Multiple performing arts centres and museums are available, while shopping is becoming a favourite past time in this wealthy city.
 Of course, the city is best known for its annual Calgary Stampede.
-The 10-day festival gives visitors a taste for the old West lifestyle right down to rodeo competitions and real cowgirls and cowboys wandering the grounds and events.
+The 10-day festival gives visitors a taste for the old West lifestyle right down to rodeo competitions and real cowgirls and cowboys wondering the grounds and events.

 The parkland along the Bow River and a short drive to the Rockies both offer easy access to outdoor activities.
 Calgary is also home to the NHL Flames and CFL Stampeders to meet the needs of avid sports fans.

 The Calgary Economy